 The Royal Commission heard from 6,875 survivors of abuse from diverse backgrounds and experiences.
 Their study admitted there was potentially a gap in the information, as those who spoke with the Commission were doing so voluntarily.

-- The majority of survivors we heard from in private sessions (64.3 per cent) were male.
+- The majority of survivors heard from in private sessions (64.3 per cent) were male

-- More than half of all survivors who reported their age at the time of abuse told us in private sessions that they were aged between 10 and 14 years when they were first sexually abused.
+- More than half of all survivors who reported their age at the time of abuse told the commissioners that they were aged between 10 and 14 years when they were first sexually abused

-- 4.3 per cent of all survivors who attended a private session told us they had a disability at the time of the abuse.
+- 4.3 per cent of all survivors who attended a private session told the commissioners they had a disability at the time of the abuse

 - 93.8% of the survivors were abused by a male.

-There were also common features of the roles of the perpetrators, which explain how and why the perpetrator of sexual abuse was able to offend without being questioned.
-Such features included:
+The commissioners found there were common characteristics between the roles of the perpetrators, which explained how and why the perpetrator of sexual abuse was able to offend without being questioned.

-- The ability to influence or control aspects of a child’s life, such as academic grades or authority over a child, particularly in situations with a significant control such as a residential setting.
+- The ability to influence or control aspects of a child’s life, such as academic grades or authority over a child, particularly in situations with significant control such as a residential setting

-- Specialist expertise, as in the case of medical practitioners, that enabled perpetrators to disguise sexual abuse.
+- Specialist expertise, as in the case of medical practitioners, enabled perpetrators to disguise sexual abuse.

 The Royal Commission found:

-- A range of adults sexually abuse children, and attempting to predict the likelihood of someone being a perpetrator based on preconceptions should be avoided.
+- A range of adults sexually abuse children – attempting to predict the likelihood of someone being a perpetrator based on preconceptions should be avoided

-- The strategies used to sexually abuse children are influenced by the institutional context, e.g. priests would isolate children under the guise of “helping”, whereas school teachers could request access to a child under the guise of disciplining them.
+- The strategies used to sexually abuse children are influenced by the institutional context e.g. priests would isolate children under the guise of “helping” them, whereas school teachers could request access to a child under the guise of disciplining them

-- Distorted beliefs and ‘thinking errors’ that may facilitate child sexual abuse.
+- Distorted beliefs and ‘thinking errors’ may facilitate child sexual abuse

 Research suggests that four pre-conditions must be met before an adult will sexually abuse a child.
 They are: